 4. 0.50% cash back on everything else.

 5. Interest rate on purchases and cash advances is 19.95%

 Overall, I’d say that Tangerine offers its customers superior value.
-Thanks for reading my post on No Fee Banking Tangerine vs PC Financial.
+Thanks for reading my post on No Fee Banking Tangerine vs Simplii Financial.